imjerrybao/ShareManager/README.md

 # ShareManagerDemo
-A SNS Platform Share Manager for ios, support Facebook, Twitter, Weixin, QQ and Weixin.
+A SNS Platform Share Manager for ios, support Facebook, Twitter, QQ and Weixin.

 # How To Integrate to Your Project
 1. Install via pod